How does this medication work? What will it do for me?

 Who should NOT take this medication?

-- is allergic to pindolol, hydrochlorothiazide, sulfonamides (sulfa drugs), or to any of the ingredients of the medication
+- are allergic to pindolol, hydrochlorothiazide, or any ingredients of the medication

-- is scheduled to have surgery using certain types of anesthetics (e.g., ether)
+- are scheduled to have surgery using certain types of anesthetics (e.g., ether)

 What side effects are possible with this medication?